-You might also have heard of excavator and ladder licences, however you are not required to have a high-risk work licence to use these types of equipment.
+You may have also heard of excavator and ladder licences, however you are not required to have a high risk work licence to use these types of equipment.

 Can my existing certificate be used?

-Those certificates can no longer be transferred to a high-risk work licence.
-If you wish to obtain a high-risk work licence you will need to apply for a new high-risk work licence.
+If you wish to obtain a high risk work licence you will need to apply for a new high risk work licence.

 Application fee per class.